 Mask, Open door, sanitize, work, repeat.
 That is the way of the world these days and it is leaving our skin feeling a little more then neglected.
 With winter coming closer and closer and early morning temps in single digits – I knew we had to save our hides (so to speak) or risk some major cracking.

 So the gentle donkey trots off to the kitchen and whips up some school friendly Body butters.
-I have tried many butters in the past but none quiet as good as this recipe that was sent to me this summer.
 This recipe orig came from a lady who dedicates her blog to food storage and prep.
 She helped inspire me to blog !
 Food Storage Moms.
+I adjusted her recipe to use powder honey for a less sticky product, it also prevents separation that can occur with natural honey, sinking to the bottom after time.
 This butter can be scented but we opted to stick with plain vanilla honey scent.
 It is just so yummy smelling.

 - 1 cup Organic Extra Virgin Coconut Oil (solid)

 - Optional Essential Oils (bergamot, neroli are good choices)

 Combine the coconut oil, shea butter, in a double boiler.
 Melt over medium heat, stirring constantly.
 Depending on your stove it may take 10-20 minutes to totally melt the ingredients.